Zero paid placements. No brand can pay to rank higher on Simscanner.

 Direct answer

-The strongest travel eSIM for Canada is whichever brand rides Rogers, Bell or Telus with the broadest verified coverage for your route, honest fair use terms, a working hotspot, and a plan that holds up once you leave the populated corridor.
+HelloRoam is Simscanner's top-ranked travel eSIM for Canada on our modelled comparison; Jetpac is the cheapest plan we tracked, from $4.00.
 Canada sets no SIM-registration law, so a prepaid SIM or a travel eSIM activates without showing a passport.
 Coverage is dense around Toronto, Montreal, Vancouver, Calgary, Ottawa and Edmonton, but it thins fast on long highway and northern routes, so the host carrier matters.
 Weigh the brands in the ranking below.

 The ranking